zhuoxingzhang/key-interview/README.md

    ```
    2.3 Experiments for RQ4

-   &nbsp;&nbsp;&nbsp;&nbsp;This folder (**Artifact/comparison_to_mining**) contains the results of our interview process, which defines the ground truth, and the results from state-of-the-art key mining algorithms, &nbsp;&nbsp;&nbsp;&nbsp;together with their comparison in terms of precision, recall and F1 values compared to the ground truth.
+   This folder (**Artifact/comparison_to_mining**) contains the results of our interview process, which defines the ground truth, and the results from state-of-the-art key mining algorithms, together with their comparison in terms of precision, recall and F1 values compared to the ground truth.

    2.3.1 **mining-D0(exact)/**
    Contains the results from DataViadotto profiling for exact possible and certain keys (D0).